 With his appointment in 1934 as director of the Division of Territories and Island Possessions within the Department of the Interior under President Franklin D. Roosevelt, Gruening worked to improve conditions for United States citizens outside the continental boundaries.
 Almost immediately he began working toward statehood for Alaska and Hawaii.

 Roosevelt appointed Gruening as governor of the Territory of Alaska in 1939 and twice reappointed until 1953.
-Gruening, known as "the father of Alaska statehood" was elected to the United States Senante on November 25, 1958 and on January 3, 1959, Alaska was admitted as a State into the Union.
+Gruening, known as "the father of Alaska statehood" was elected to the United States Senate on November 25, 1958, and on January 3, 1959, Alaska was admitted as a State into the Union.

 After an unsuccessful renomination in 1968, Gruening became president of an investment firm and a legislative consultant.

 Always a strong supporter of the University of Alaska while serving as governor of the Territory of Alaska, Gruening was awarded an honorary degree by the university in 1955 in recognition of that support.
 He and his wife, Dorothy, attended the dedication of the Ernest Gruening Building on the Fairbanks Campus in 1972.